mtxslv/guira/README.md

 ```

 **This will mount the tutorials in the folder you executed it**.
 So, if you are running the script inside _~/Videos_, the tutorials will be available in _~/Videos/tutorials/_.

+# ✍🏼 Some Last Words... ✍🏼

+Your feedback is much appreciated 🫂.
+If you developed something interesting using the lib, please consider showing the world.
+I introduced the lib in a [Medium post](https://medium.com/@mateus.d.assis.silva/learning-robotics-made-easier-536ec16a4b8a) and in [Linkedin](https://www.linkedin.com/posts/mateus-assis-013a46140_learning-robotics-made-easier-activity-7020390171539836929-mCQM?utm_source=share&utm_medium=member_desktop).
+If you want to share some thoughts, these places are great for it.

+If you want to share your own project, don't be shy!
+You can tag [my Linkedin account](https://www.linkedin.com/in/mateus-assis-013a46140/) or [my Github](https://github.com/mtxslv/).
+If you find any bugs, or unexpected behaviour, submit an issue in the project.
+I'll answer it ASAP 😉

+#

+_**That said, happy coding!**_